 Where to sleep the Provence

 There are many hotels in the area, but we would recommend you to stay in houses on the countryside that French call “chambre d’hôtes”.
 There are many of them, but our favorite in the area is the Souste de Jean in Noves.
+You can find the best hotels Book the perfect hotel in the Provence Region!
+Stay in a cozy hotel close to the lavender fields!.

 Provence is much more than the lavender fields, of course.
 Check out how many great things you can do in Provence in winter, when there’s no lavender around.